Tourism in Leeds: Sport venues

 Leeds is known for hosting sporting events, with international competitions being held in the city, including the Grand Départ of the Tour de France in 2014, Rugby World Cup 2015 and the ITU World Triathlon Series Leeds in 2016, 2017, 2018.

 In 2019 Leeds is hosting several major international sporting events: The Cricket World Cup, the UCI World Championships, the ITU World Triathlon Series, Tour de Yorkshire, Third Specsavers Ashes Test Match and 2019 IFAF Women's European Championship.

 Only ten minutes from the city centre, the Emerald Headingley Stadium is one of the biggest sporting stadiums in Leeds with a 22,000 capacity.
 It is the home of Yorkshire County Cricket Club, Leeds Rhinos and Yorkshire Carnegie and is currently undergoing a £40 million development of the North-South Stand, a facility that adjoins both the cricket and rugby grounds.
 Another sports stadium is Elland Road Football Stadium, the 40,000 capacity home of Leeds United.

 Events

 Light Night is a fixture on the calendar, turning the city into an art installation.

 Other festivals include Leeds International Film Festival, Leeds International Piano Competition, Leeds West Indian Carnival and Leeds Festival.

 Hotels

-Hotels in Leeds city centre include Malmaison, DoubleTree by Hilton, Radisson Blu, 42 The Calls, Quebecs Hotel, Leeds, The Queens, Novotel or The Marriott.
+Hotels in Leeds city centre include Malmaison, DoubleTree by Hilton, Radisson Blu, 42 The Calls, Quebecs Hotel, Leeds, The Queens, Novotel and The Marriott.